Sodori/halls-of-valhalla/README.md

   - Although nothing exclusive to this site, the Tree of Life is a ancient symbol that makes its pressence known on this site.
   - It is the crossroad in Norse mythology, and is deeply connected with Valhalla
+  - On smaller devices, automatically hide the title for less clutter

 <img src="assets/media/vector-celtic-trees.svg" width="500" alt="The tree of life">